 Awa Tsireh, also known as Alfonso Roybal and Cattail Bird, was one of the first Pueblo painters to receive recognition by the Santa Fe, New Mexico art community.
-Awa Tsireh was his Tewa Indian name, while Alfonso Roybal, was his family name.
+Awa Tsireh was his Tewa Indian name, while Alfonso Roybal was his family name.

 Awa Tsireh was born to Juan Estevan Roybal and Alfoncita Martinez on February 1, 1898, at the San Ildefonso Pueblo, New Mexico.
-His maternal grandfather was a full-blooded Diné of the Navajo Nation, who had been adopted as an infant into the pueblo.
+His maternal grandfather was a full-blooded Diné of the Navajo Nation who had been adopted as an infant into the pueblo.

 His family was very active in the arts.
 His father was the nephew of Cresencio Martinez, who was well known for his paintings on pottery, and his mother was a pottery maker.
 He was educated in his village and was inspired to paint by his uncle, whom he soon surpassed in graphic skills.
-His formal education ended at grade school but he drew from his culture and informal training.
+His formal education ended at grade school, but he drew from his culture and informal training.

 In the meantime, Elizabeth Willis DeHuff, the wife of the Superintendent Santa Fe Indian School, became involved with the community surrounding the school.
-A teacher by trade, she became an art instructor, particularly on that of painting, due to the Bureau of Indian Affairs prohibiting arts training.
+A teacher by trade, she became an art instructor, particularly painting, due to the Bureau of Indian Affairs prohibiting arts training.
 Holding classes in her own home, she taught students from several area tribes, including Fred Kabotie, Otis Polelonema, Velino Shije Herrera, Awa Tsireh, and several others.
 As an instructor, her contributions helped to help represent the visual arts by the area Indians and develop the southwest Movement of Native American painting.
-The work of DeHuff’s students was displayed at the Museum of New Mexico in 1919 and museum director Edgar Lee Hewett hired Herrera and other artists for various jobs at the museum and for the School of American Research.
+The work of DeHuff’s students was displayed at the Museum of New Mexico in 1919, and museum director Edgar Lee Hewett hired Herrera and other artists for various jobs at the museum and the School of American Research.

 Awa Tsireh had a profound influence on the work of many other artists, who were inspired by his wide range of subject matter, the delicacy of craftsmanship, color variations, and preservation of indigenous design elements.
-He primarily worked in watercolor and in transparent colored ink and pencil.
-His work in metal included silver, copper, nickel silver and aluminum and often included gemstones.
+He primarily worked in watercolor and transparent colored ink and pencil.
+His work in metal included silver, copper, nickel silver, and aluminum and often included gemstones.

-By 1950, according to El Palacio magazine, he had abandoned his painting, silversmithing and other unrelated jobs due to poor eyesight, shaky hands, and other personal reasons.
+By 1950, according to El Palacio magazine, he had abandoned his painting, silversmithing, and other unrelated jobs due to poor eyesight, shaky hands, and other personal reasons.
 He died on March 30, 1955, at the San Ildefonso Pueblo.

 Today, his work is held by several museums, including the Smithsonian American Art Museum.
 His nephew José Disiderio “J.D.”
 Roybal also became a painter.